textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Send message

-The main entrypoint to send messages.
-See examples above for the reference.
+This is the main entrypoint to send messages.
+See the examples above for the reference.

 ### Example
 ```java